 4. Maintaining Information Flow & Transparency

 Unlike in an office setting where you can quickly approach one of the senior employees or associate for help, remote work can make it difficult to access that kind of help: from the right person at the right time.
-Think of a partially remote business.
+Think of a partially remote business where collaborating effectively can be challenging.
 Say the C-suite leaders or project managers are office workers, while the other employees are freelancers.
 Without agile documentation of the employee conversation and communication channel, a lack of information hierarchy can quickly undermine the business or organization’s transparency and integrity.

 Maintaining information flow and keeping everyone in the loop requires a centralized and easily accessible remote collaboration tool.
 The latter should serve the interest of all employees to ensure effective and consistent communication.